-According to the International Energy Association (IEA, 2017), in order for international shipping to contribute equally to the Paris Agreement goal of limiting anthropogenic warming to well below 2°C, shipping must emit no more than 17 Gt CO2 from 2015 onward.
-The strategy implies between 28 and 43 Gt of CO2 emitted by international shipping through 2100.
-Thus, IMO's initial GHG strategy suggests an emissions trajectory that overshoots a 1.75° C pathway by between 65% and 150%.
-In this case, international shipping would consume between 3.8% and 5.8% of the world's remaining Paris-compatible carbon budget, compared to 2.3% of anthropogenic CO2 emissions today (Olmer et al., 2017).
+According to the International Energy Association (IEA), in order for international shipping to contribute equally to the Paris Agreement goal of limiting anthropogenic warming to well below 2 °C, shipping must emit no more than 17 Gt $\rm CO_2$ in total from 2015 onward.
+The IMO targets allow a total of between 28 and 43 Gt $\rm CO_2$ to be emitted by international shipping through 2100.
+Thus, IMO's initial GHG strategy suggests an emissions trajectory that overshoots a 1.75 °C pathway by between 65% and 150%.
+In this case, international shipping would consume between 3.8% and 5.8% of the world's remaining Paris-compatible carbon budget, compared to 2.3% of anthropogenic $\rm CO_2$ emissions today.8

 The agreed emissions targets can be compared to the short-, mid-, and long-term measures summarized in Table 1.
 Figure 2 presents two policy pathways bridging the range of possible approaches that IMO could take to limit cumulative post-2015 emissions to less than 40 Gt through 2075.
-On the left panel, IMO adopts a mix of short-, mid-, and long-term measures starting in 2022, the final year of the initial strategy.
-On the right panel, IMO adopts only long-term measures, which take effect starting in 2030.
-Emission reductions associated with short, mid-, and long-term measures are shown as the brown, hatched gray, and cubed yellow wedges, respectively.
-Remaining emissions are shown in dark blue.
+The left panel shows the results if IMO adopts a mix of short-, mid-, and long-term measures starting in 2022, the final year of the initial strategy.
+The right panel illustrates emissions if IMO adopts only long-term measures, which take effect starting in 2030.
+Emission reductions associated with short, mid-, and long-term measures are shown as the red, gray, and yellow wedges, respectively.
+Remaining emissions are shown in blue.